- Ear mites are tiny parasites in the same family as ticks and spiders.

-If your cat just won’t stop scratching her ears and shaking her head, she might have a case of ear mites.
+Is your cat scratching her ears and shaking her head nonstop?
+Ear mites in cats are more common than you may think, and she might have a case of them.

-While any number of parasites or allergens can trigger itchy ears, ear mites are often responsible for a cat’s discomfort, according to a 2016 review in Veterinary Dermatology (1).
+While any number of parasites or allergens can trigger itchy ears, ear mites are often responsible for a cat’s discomfort, according to a 2016 review in Veterinary Dermatology.
 Keep in mind that ear mites are far more likely if your cat spends time outdoors.

-While ear mites can quickly make your feline friend miserable, the good news is, they’re easy to diagnose and treat with the help of a veterinarian.
+Ear mites can quickly make your feline friend miserable.
+However, the good news is, they’re easy to diagnose and treat with the help of a veterinarian.

 Wondering if ear mites are to blame for your cat’s must-scratch itch?
-Read on to learn everything you need to know about ear mites in cats, including how to check for them, what diagnosis and treatment entails, and whether home remedies for ear mites in cats actually work.
+Read on to learn everything you need to know about ear mites in cats.
+We detail how to check for them, what diagnosis and treatment entails, and whether home remedies for ear mites in cats actually work.

 What Are Ear Mites?

 Ear mites are tiny parasites in the same family as ticks and spiders.
-Typically, these crab-like mites live on the surface of your cat’s skin inside her ear canal, though sometimes they can venture out onto her body, causing widespread itchiness.
+Typically, these crab-like mites live on the surface of your cat’s skin inside her ear canal.
+Sometimes, though, they can venture out onto her body, causing widespread itchiness.